chloehudzik/workfront-learn.en/help/workfront-goals/monitor-your-goals/view-individual-goal-updates.md

 ---
-title: Individual goal updates in [!DNL Workfront Goals]
+title: View individual goal updates in [!DNL Workfront Goals]
 description: Learn how to view your individual goals in the [!UICONTROL Pulse] update stream in [!DNL   Goals].
 activity: use
 feature: Workfront Goals